 Through a painstaking process, you can go to each of the private background check companies (Accurint, TLO, Clear, etc) and have the expunged case removed.
 It is a long and difficult process that requires multiple letters, packets of information, and phone conversations with the providers to clear the information.

 It does not remove the case from an FBI background check.
 So if you are applying for a job with a security clearance, you need to disclose the encounter with the law.
 You may even face additional criminal penalties for lying to a federal agent or on a federal application.

 What can I do to remove the protective order from my record?

 We are frequently asked how a person can remove a civil peace or protective order or other civil cases from public view.
 It cannot be expunged in Maryland.
 Although legislation failed in the General Assembly that would allow expungement a few years back.

 While you cannot expunge civil cases, including civil domestic protective or peace order cases, you do have options…

 Option 1: File a Request to Shield in Maryland

 Shielding is a request that only needs to be ruled on by a clerk (not a judge) and is a quick form that removes the record entry from public view on Maryland’s Judiciary Case Search.

 If a background check is done and the investigator goes to the courthouse the file will still be available for public review.
 This is simple and can be done without the help of a lawyer.
 The law favors shielding requests being granted.

-2. File a Motion to Seal
+Option 2: File a Motion to Seal in Maryland

 Sealing a court record is a more involved request and must be ruled upon by a judge.
 It is governed by a relatively new set of rules found at Maryland Rules 16-1001 through 1009.
 Sealing a court file may or may not involve a hearing.
 It is in fact dependent on the circumstances of the request.